alces/essentia-et-accidentia/articles/drafts/compile_python_with_pip.md

     creates: "{{ python_bin_dir }}/pip"
 ```

-Note that we use the newly installed Python to run the last command instead of default `/usr/bin/python` shipped with your system.
+Note that we use the newly installed Python to run the last command instead of default `/usr/bin/python` shipped with our system.
 We do so in to order to install **pip** not into the default `/usr/bin` but under **python_install_dir**.

 But you might don't want to install **pip** at all, because if you were to use **virtualenv**, it would install **pip** automatically for each newly creating environment.
 The simplest way to install **virtualenv** I know is the following: